 The AG251FZ has a 240Hz refresh rate, a 1ms reponse time TN panel, and it’s not too large or too small at 24.5″.

 The AG251FZ not only has a great response time and very low input lag but it’s also sporting a number of features that are tailor-made for gamers.
 There’s AOC Shadow Control, which adjusts the lighter and darker colors on the screen to help make enemies in darker areas stand out, for example.
 The monitor can also be adjusted in every way possible, has audio ports, USB ports, and even a headphone hanger.

 Oh, and it also supports FreeSync.
 There really is plenty to love here.

 AOC has been making some really nice gaming monitors for a while now, and while they do fly under the radar of most casual gamers there’s no real reason for that to be the case.
 The AG251FZ is an excellent choice if you’re looking for a 240Hz gaming monitor that also offers FreeSync.

 Conclusion: The best monitor for CS:GO

-There’s one conclusion that’s clear as day if we’re following the pros on this: you’ll need a monitor capable of pushing at least 144Hz in order to compete at the highest levels.
-That’s going to be an investment, depending on your budget, but if you truly want to be the best you can be you’ll need a high refresh rate monitor, and with the entry level options becoming better and cheaper each day there are plenty of possibilities for gamers to step into the realm of high refresh rate gaming.
+There's one conclusion that's clear as day if we're following the pros on this: you'll need a monitor capable of pushing at least 240Hz in order to compete at the highest levels.
+That's going to be an investment, and you can certainly get by with a 144Hz monitor if you're not that serious about competing, but if you truly want to be the best you can be you'll need a high refresh rate monitor, and with the entry level options becoming better and cheaper each day there are plenty of possibilities for gamers to step into the realm of high refresh rate gaming.